Frequently Asked Questions (FAQs)

 What parts of Treehouse World are open now?

-Train treehouses (6), Greybeard Treehouse, Pirate Ship Captain’s Quarters, Leaf Platform, and Bridges/Platforms in the Grove are open and access is included in General Admission.
-Ticketed Rides that are open include the Rock Climbing Area, the Bungy Trampoline, Archery Tag and The Valley Creek Aerial Adventure Course.
-The Buccaneer’s Zipline, and Walk the Plank activities are slated to open soon.
+Train Treehouses (6), Greybeard Treehouse, Leaf Platform, Bridges/Platforms in the Grove, Playland as well as Tomahawk Throwing, Archery Tag and Bungy Trampoline, are open and access is included in Explorer Pass.
+Adventure activities that are open include the Rock Climbing area, Buccaneer's Zipline and The Valley Creek Aerial Adventure Course.
+The Walk the Plank and additional Zipline activities are slated to open soon.
 For an up to date list of what is ready now and sneak previews of what is to come, please see our treehouses and adventure activities.